-- + Using the grid, help your mentee think about and write down their strengths and weaknesses - this could be anything and doesn't have to be directly related to their school work. - Discuss their strengths and identify potential future opportunities that would fit with these strengths e.g. if they are good at making friends or talking to people, what type of job role might they want to consider? - + How might they work on their weaknesses? - + Using this discussion, help them identify future opportunities and potential threats and document these.
-What can they do to make opportunities a reality?
-How can they mitigate threats?
+- ◆ Using the grid, think about and write down your strengths and weaknesses this could be anything and doesn't have to be directly related to schoolwork. - ★ Think about your strengths and use these to identify potential future opportunities that would fit with these strengths e.g., if you are good at making friends or talking to people maybe you want to consider a job that involves helping others or working with people. - How might you work on your weaknesses? - ♦ How can you use your strengths and weaknesses to identify future opportunities and potential threats?
+Write these down in the relevant place on the worksheet.
+What can you do to make opportunities a reality?
+How can you mitigate threats?